kangea/IST303-G4-GroupProject/README.md

 User Stories:

-Search, track, receive notifications, login,
+Search, track, receive notifications, login

 As a user, I can search for products.